AllStarLink/ASL3-Manual/docs/allmon3/config.md

   command text = Command Label
   ...
 ```

-In any command text the @ will be replaced with the node the command
-modal was selected from.
+In any command text the @ will be replaced with the node the command modal was selected from.
 For example:

 ```
     rpt status @ = Show Node Status
 ```

-wll result in the command 'rpt status 1999' assuming this command was
-selected from Node #1999.
+Will result in the command `rpt status 1999` assuming this command was selected from Node 1999.

-It is possible to create optional stanzas named in the format
-`[syscmds-NODE]` (e.g. `[syscmds-1999]`) and have those commands
-templates appear only for the given NODE listed.
+It is possible to create optional stanzas named in the format `[syscmds-NODE]` (e.g. `[syscmds-1999]`) and have those command templates appear only for the given node listed.

 Example:

 ```
 [syscmds-1999]
 rpt cmd @ cop 999 xxx = Execute function 999
 ```

-#### [node-overrides]
+#### `[node-overrides]`
-The *node-overrides* section can be used to override information
-from the ASL database.
-Using this section, the AllStarLink DB
-labels for a node may be replaces with custom text.
+The `[node-overrides]` section can be used to override information from the ASL database.
+Using this section, the AllStarLink database labels for a node may be replaced with custom text.
 The format is:

 ```
 [node-overrides]
     NODE1 = TEXT HERE
     NODE2 = TEXT HERE 2
 ```

-This section must exist even if it's empty.
+This section must exist, even if it's empty.
 For example:

 ```
 [node-overrides]